friends-of-presta/security-advisories/_posts/2023-04-27-posstaticblocks.md

 +WHERE m.`id_module` = ' . (int) $id_module);
 ```

 Be warned that there is other sensitives SQL calls inside this module accessible to administrators.
-Since there is thousands of injection SQL accessible to administrators on the Prestashop's ecosystem, these vulnerabilities are ignored to avoid mind collapse.
+Since there is thousands of injection SQL accessible to administrators on the PrestaShop's ecosystem, these vulnerabilities are ignored to avoid mind collapse.

-## Other recommandations
+## Other recommendations

 * It’s recommended to apply patch given or delete the module (NB : disabled it is useless)
 * Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”)